TheWoodenMan/100-days-of-code/log.md

  3. I'm pushing everything I do on odin to github by terminal commands, its a little tricky, e.g. after renaming the repo on github, I had to look up how to push to that repository from my lcoal. <code> git remote set-url origin git://<newurl></code> did the job.
  4. I realised that my earlier github commits weren't really very well described so i'm going to make sure the messaging fits from now.

- /* 7 Features of a good Git Commit Message:
+ /* 7 Features of a good Git Commit Message:</br>

--Separate subject from body with a blank line
+-Separate subject from body with a blank line</br>
--Limit the subject line to 50 characters
+-Limit the subject line to 50 characters</br>
--Capitalize the subject line
+-Capitalize the subject line</br>
--Do not end the subject line with a period
+-Do not end the subject line with a period</br>
--Use the imperative mood in the subject line
+-Use the imperative mood in the subject line</br>
--Wrap the body at 72 characters
+-Wrap the body at 72 characters</br>
 -Use the body to explain what and why vs. how*/

+ 5. I have a few recipes I can actually share and this is a really nice project that I can put something into (finally!)

 **Link(s) to work**